Feynman’s Glass Plate Experiment

 2. The light is monochromatic, which means it has a well-defined wavelength.

 3. Light from the source (S) is incident on a glass plate.
-Part of the light is reflected as indicated by the arrow labelled #1, and the rest is transmitted through the glass and incident on the second surface where a part of it is reflected and goes back up as indicated by the arrow #2.
-Rest of light emerges from the other side of the glass plate indicated by the dotted arrow.
+Part of the light is reflected as indicated by the arrow #1, and the rest is transmitted through the glass and incident on the second surface where a part of it is reflected and goes back up as indicated by the arrow #2.
+The rest of the light emerges from the other side of the glass plate, as indicated by the dotted arrow.
 Two more things to be noted:

 • Variable on the X-axis of that figure is the thickness of the glass plate (L).

-4. The first thing one would expect is to have a fraction of light (about 8%) to be reflected via path #1.
+4. First, one would expect a fraction of light (about 8%) to be reflected via path #1.
 In fact, that is what one WILL observe with normal light (with all wavelengths in the visible region).

 • However, as we can see in the experimental data to the right in the figure, that reflected signal varies from 0% to 16% as the thickness of the glass plate in increased for light with a well-defined wavelength (like from a laser).

 • It is interesting to see that the reflected signal is zero (very low) at some thicknesses of the glass plate.
-This is a KEY feature that cannot be explained without our interpretation of QM.
-If anyone can, please post at the discussion forum.
-Feynman explicitly said that he could not, on p.
+This is a key feature that cannot be explained without our interpretation of QM.
+If anyone can explain it, please post at the discussion forum.
+Feynman explicitly said that he could not on p.
 10 of his book.

 5. Normally, one would expect the light reflected from the front surface (#1) to be at a constant level since photons are particles, i.e., a photon hitting the first surface would have no idea whether another interface existed below or not.
 Again, this is the key to the puzzle.

-• For an analogy, we can consider the following case.
-Imagine a wire fence with holes a bit larger than a ball that we throw at it.
-Some balls (those that align with the holes) will go through those holes and others will bounce back.
-Would it make any difference to the number of balls that bounce back if we install another fence a little bit beyond the first fence?
+• For an analogy, consider the following case: Imagine a wire fence with holes a bit larger than a ball that we throw at it.
+Some balls (those that align with the holes) will go through those holes, and others will bounce back.
+Would it make any difference to the number of balls that bounce back if we install another fence beyond the first fence?
 Would it matter how far apart the fences are?
 Of course not.

-• But such effects are seen only in the microscopic realm, as we will discuss later.
+• However, such effects are seen only in the microscopic realm, which we will discuss later.

-6. The following is how Feynman devised a “rule” that turned out to be able to account for those observations in the figure above.
+6. The following is how Feynman devised a “rule” that accounted for those observations in the figure above.

 • For a photon to get to the detector DR, there are two paths available via the glass plate (#1 and #2), as shown in the figure.
 Feynman’s key assumption was that wave functions are established instantaneously via both those paths, and the vector sum of them would determine the possible path for a photon.
 These are not real waves, but just mathematical functions.

 • Those are just technical details.
-Don’r worry about them if you are “non-technical”.
+Don’t worry about them if you are “non-technical”.

 • On p.
 21 of his book (Feynman, 1985), Feynman says, “..Today, with lasers (which produce a very pure, monochromatic light), we can see this cycle still going strong after more than 100,000,000 repetitions — which corresponds to glass that is more than 50 meters thick..“.
 This is an amazing observation!